theaniketraj/VeloCD/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >

-      Experience the future of continuous integration: VeloCD accelerates your builds and deployments with real-time monitoring and intelligent automation.
+      Experience the future of continuous integration.
+VeloCD accelerates your builds and deployments with real-time monitoring and intelligent automation.
     actions: